YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Swelling needs the same context.
 Ordinary swelling after a hair transplant often moves downward and improves over several days.
 Swelling that is painful, tense, one-sided, hot, or connected with fever and discharge is different.

 Nausea also changes the recovery picture.
-If a vaccine reaction leads to repeated vomiting after a hair transplant, the concern becomes dehydration, dizziness, falling, rubbing the scalp, and not being able to follow aftercare calmly.
+If a vaccine reaction leads to repeated vomiting after a hair transplant, the concern becomes dehydration, dizziness, falling, rubbing the scalp, and not being able to follow aftercare properly.

 Clinic desk visual explaining vaccine fever versus scalp warning signs after hair transplant